pierregerenton/intrinsicgenediversity/README.md

 You can find :
     - `src/correlation_matrix_igd.ipynb` to produce a correlation matrix between all diversity metrics tested and produce graph to compare them all with a parametrable function.

+## Experimental analysis

+To understand this diversity, some preliminary results have been made.

-## Explore functional convergeance of gene
+### Explore functional convergeance of gene

 This is a really experimental part.
 We want to see if annotating new isoforms for a gene will brings new function (GO term) or if we already explore everything.